 Archives of General Psychiatry found evidence of increased serotonin activity in depressed persons.
 Furthermore, growing evidence suggests that it is an error to even talk about the brain having a single serotonin level.
 Based on work with rats and mice, neuroscientists are increasingly moving to the view that there are different populations of serotonin neurons that are each independently regulated.

 [9, 10] James A. Blumenthal, Ph.D. and his colleagues surprised many people in 1999 when they demonstrated that regular exercise is as effective as antidepressant medications for patients with major depression.
 According to Blumenthal "Our findings suggest that a modest exercise program is an effective, robust treatment for patients with major depression who are positively inclined to participate in it.
 The benefits of exercise are likely to endure particularly among those who adopt it as a regular, ongoing life activity."

 [9,10] A very interesting finding concerns the group that received both Zoloft and exercise.
-These subjects were more likely to again become depressed than the subjects who only exercised.
-Blumenthal and colleagues speculated as to why the combination group had higher depression relapse rates than the exercise-alone group.
-"It is conceivable that the concurrent use of medication may undermine the psychological benefits of exercise by prioritizing an alternative, less self-confirming attribution for one
+The subjects on Zoloft were more likely to again become depressed than the subjects who only exercised.

 Michael Otto, a College of Arts & Sciences professor of psychology, says clinicians should consider physical activity as important and valid a treatment for depression.
 Otto argues that numerous clinical trials have shown that people with major depression who embrace routine exercise get better at the same rate as they do with antidepressants.